Racketship01/CompleteJSCourse2022/readMe.md

   - Surge --like netlify
   - Steps
     - Need to final bundle ng Forkify App first
+      - first need to delete folder parcel-cache and dist folder in the initial bundler (start) before run build command as a final folder bundler
       - in build command, we want our output to be in the dist folder --if in 2 ver of parcel only need to add --dist--dir at then specify the newfolder `parcel build index.html --dist-dir ./dist`
       - in parcel ver 2 -- change main to default
       - NOTE: if parcel in version 1 `parcel build index.html --out-dir ./dist`